Ben-Hur is Beautiful but Bloody

 NOT RECOMMENDED FOR: Animal lovers who don't want to see horses in jeopardy (the credits assure us "no animals were harmed" but special effects certainly make it appear otherwise) and gentle souls who don't like violence.

-Ben-Hur, directed by Timur Bekmambetov, opens in theaters August 19, 2016.
+Ben-Hur, directed by Timur Bekmambetov, opened in theaters August 19, 2016; available for home viewing December 13, 2016.
 It runs 124 minutes and stars Jack Huston, Toby Kebbell, Rodrigo Santoro, Nazanin Boniadi, Ayelet Zurer and Morgan Freeman.
 Watch the trailer for Ben-Hur here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).